 The charcoal and salt perfectly make the ionic bonding with moisture in the soil.
 Thus, the water content in the earth pit increases.
 The moisture increases the conductivity of the earth pit.

 The earth resistance of the earthing pit is the combined resistance of the earth pit and the surrounding soil.
-The soil conductivity differs with types of soil.
+The soil conductivity differs with the types of soil.
 Therefore, it is a must to check the conductivity of the soil before making an earth pit.

-- The charcoal and soil both absorbs the moisture from the soil.
-The salt can make a good bonding with charcoal,soil and water.
-Thus, the both materials used the earth pit increase the conductivity of the earth pit.
+• The charcoal and soil both absorb the moisture from the soil.
+The salt can bond well with charcoal, soil, and water.
+Thus, both materials used in the earth pit increase its conductivity.

-- Salt and charcoal minimize the earth pit resistance.
+• Salt and charcoal minimize the earth pit resistance.
 Thus, it provides the least resistance path to the fault current.

 Maintenance of Earthing Pit